Child Support and College Expenses FAQ

 Q: Will the support go to me, my ex-spouse, or my child?

 A: Support will go to the spouse, not the child.
 A child or student still comes home on breaks and in the summer.
 Since there is still some cost to maintaining the residence for the child to come home, the parent of primary residence will likely collect.
+However, since college expenses are something that are not routinely ordered as support in most states, where that is the case, the parties may stipulate for payment to be made to the child or even to the college itself.

 Get Legal Help with Your Questions About Child Support and College Expenses